 Mentor, philanthropist and entrepreneur DINES® pioneers creative change and is a coveted international speaker.
-Recognised for his distinctive style and vision, Dines has transformed the way brands connect with the new culture from EA Sports, Universal Music, Nike, Adidas, Fifa, Levis, Hasbro, Sony Music to the BBC.
+Recognised for his distinctive style and vision, Dines has transformed the way brands connect with the new culture, from EA Sports, Universal Music, Nike, Adidas and Fifa to Levis, Hasbro, Sony Music and the BBC.

-As Founder and Creative Director of creative agency STUDIO BLUP London, his insatiable desire to create cutting-edge creative and constantly evolve their approach provides brands a much-coveted window into the new culture.
+As Founder and Creative Director of creative agency Studio BLUP London, his insatiable desire to create cutting-edge creative and constantly evolve their approach provides brands with a much-coveted window into the new culture.